xzhan96-stf/Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion/README.md

 	2)ang_acc (angular acceleration, in rad/s^2): for each impact, provides a T * 3 matrix where T is the time step and 3 denotes the three channels (x-axis, y-axis, z-axis);
 	3)t (time step, in s): for each impact provide a T * 1 matrix denoting the sampling time, where T is the time step.

+2. Prepare the required python packages for deep learning head model, please refer to requirements.txt.

+Then there are two ways to use the model:

+The easier way if you do not have access to MATLAB:

+3. Simply open a terminal with the python environment activated (with all the packages required in the requirements.txt), then run the following command line

+"python model_predict_user.py {filename_kinematics.mat} {Reference MPS file to be compared against, optional}"

+The other way if you do have access to MALTAB:
-2. Run feature_extraction.m after specifying the directory and name information of the kinematics file and where you want to store the engineered features.
+3. Run feature_extraction.m after specifying the directory and name information of the kinematics file and where you want to store the engineered features.

-3. Prepare the required python packages for deep learning head model, please refer to requirements.txt.

 4. Run model_predict.py after specifying the directory and name information of the features, ground-truth MPS (if available, to check model accuracy) and where you want to store the prediction results.